 Students in Grades K-7 are assigned their own individual Chromebook to use while here at school.
 Chromebooks for these grades are stored on a charging cart or charging stand at the school and are expected to be returned on a daily basis.
 Chromebook usage in these grades is initiated by direct instruction from teachers.
 Students in grades 8-12 are issued their own Chromebook which should be brought home with them daily.
 Students in grades 8-12 should charge their Chromebooks at home and report for school each morning with a charged Chromebook. (*Depending on availability)

-Mobile devices of any kind including but not limited to, cell phones, “smart” devices (such as watches and glasses), hotspots, cameras, laptops, netbooks, iPods/mp3 players, tablets and handheld computers, must turned off and are not allowed to be on any student’s person during the hours of 7:50 a.m. to 3:00 p.m.
+Mobile devices of any kind including but not limited to, cell phones, “smart” devices (such as watches, glasses, ring, etc), hotspots, cameras, laptops, netbooks, iPods/mp3 players, tablets and handheld computers, must be turned off and are not allowed to be on any student’s person during the hours of 7:50 a.m. to 3:00 p.m.

-All students must utilize the DCA network and devices provided for students.
+All students must utilize the DCA student network and devices provided for students.
 The use of another wireless network or mobile network (3g/4g/5g data plans) or personal device (without prior administrative approval) will constitute a breaking of the AUP, see Consequences section below.
+Students are not to attempt to connect to any faculty or staff network or any other network while at school other than the one designated for students which is preconfigured on each assigned Chromebook.
+Students in grades 8-12 may use the device on their home wireless network with their parent’s permission.

 Even though the school is providing a device for each student, the teacher still governs the use of technology.
 Therefore, students must receive permission from their instructor or supervising staff person to use any device.
 This is a requirement for every instance of use.